E-Group/sqat/README.md

 #### As a salesperson:
 * Log in with your username and password
 * In the 'Add sale' tab you can enter a sale
-	* A sale can consist of at least one item and max 70 locks, 80 stocks and 90 barrels.
+	* A sale can consist of at least one item.
+		* A salesperson can sell a maximum of 70 locks, 80 stocks and 90 barrels each month.
 	* Change date of the sale by pressing the calendar icon
 	* Submit your sale by pressing the 'Add sale' button
 * In the 'Sales' tab you can see the history of all sales made by you